Explore SDSU Mission Valley

 - No reliance on tax dollars (state appropriation) nor tuition or student fees.
 These revenues are exclusively for our operating budget – instruction and instruction support.
 SDSU would not increase tuition or student fees to pay for SDSU Mission Valley.

-- Initial costs are estimated at $300 million, to be financed through short-term financing and revenue bonds issued by the California State University (CSU) system; the site will ultimately be developed through public-private partnerships (P3s).
+- Initial costs are estimated at $350 million financed through short-term financing and revenue bonds issued by the California State University (CSU) system; the site will ultimately be developed through public-private partnerships (P3s).
 These are not the same as taxpayer dollars; bonds will be repaid with revenue generated by leases with SDSU's public-private partners.

 - The stadium is fully self-supporting with revenue generated by the facility (e.g., ticket revenue, facilities rental revenue, naming rights, sponsorships, donations) covering the development costs and ongoing operations.